janeke91/Azure-Sentinel-Honeypot/README.md

 # Azure Sentinel Honeypot Lab

 I built this lab to get hands-on experience with cloud security monitoring.
-The idea is simple: spin up a Windows Server VM in Azure, expose it to the internet, and watch what happens.
+The idea is simple.
+Spin up a Windows Server VM in Azure, expose it to the internet, and watch what happens.
 Spoiler: it gets attacked almost immediately.

 All the attack data flows into Microsoft Sentinel where I built an attack map, wrote KQL queries to analyze the traffic, and set up detection rules to alert on suspicious activity.